 When an application is referred to the Planning Committee for a decision everyone who wrote in will be advised of the committee date so they can attend if they wish.

 Representatives who wish to speak in support of, or in opposition to, planning applications are able to address the Planning Committee at the discretion of the chairperson.
-Usually speakers are only allowed four minutes to address the committee, where there are several people who wish to comment they should chose one person to speak on their behalf or they can chose to split the time between them.
+Usually speakers are only allowed four minutes to address the committee, where there are several people who wish to comment they should choose one person to speak on their behalf or they can choose to split the time between them.

 Residents who have not given prior notice may still register to speak in person up to 15 minutes before the start of the meeting.
 Speakers will be asked for their address, their interest in the application and, if appropriate, the organisation or group of residents they are representing.

 Any written correspondence you have previously submitted before the reports dispatch in respect of the application has already been summarised in the officer’s report to be considered at the Committee meeting.
 Please note that only material planning considerations and, on occasion, non material considerations, will be summarised in the officers report.
 Should you wish the Committee to consider any additional written or photographic material to your original representation, please send it via email to committeeservices

 Appealing against a decision to grant planning permission

 Objectors do not have the right of appeal.